Chi Tu: Songkhla vicinity theory

 The inscription of the Buddhagupta Stone found in Kedah mentioned a Raktamaritika, the meaning is red earth land, to be the home town of a seafarer named Buddhagupta.

+Lawrence Palmer Briggs placed Chi Tu at Patani.
+He argued that the account of Chang Chun's voyage puts it in the peninsula rather than the Menam valley, with its capital on the east coast and approached from the north.
+On his reading it reached across the peninsula into Kedah.
+He took the Buddhagupta inscription to fix that location, since Raktamrittikā is the Sanskrit equivalent of the Chinese Ch'ih-t'u, "Red Earth"; Hendrik Kern had suggested as much in 1884 and Pelliot drew attention to it in 1904.
+Earlier writers had instead read Chi Tu as lying in the Menam valley, among them Abel-Rémusat, Aymonier, Léon de Rosny, and Hirth and Rockhill, who rendered it simply as Siam; Le May in 1938 thought it might be Srideb.
 The old name of Songkhla is Singgora (City of Lions), which coincides with the Chinese chronicles that state the capital of Chi Tu was Sing-Ha (means lion) and also the nearby Singhanakhon district.

 This name may also be related to Tambralinga because there is "Tam" (means red) in this name as same as Raktamaritika and Tampapanni.
 And this state has appeared in 642, the same area of the central Malay peninsula after Chi Tu has already faded away from the history.
 The best evidence supporting this theory is the mention that when the envoys left Chi Tu, they took 10 days to sail to Champa, which indicates the kingdom was located at the 'red earth' areas such as Rattaphum because Rattaphum means red earth as well.